 Park officials limit access to reduce traffic congestion.

-This provides a safe viewing experience for visitors that minimizes disturbance to the fireflies during the peak mating period.
+This provides a safe viewing experience of the phenomenon for visitors that minimizes disturbance to the fireflies during the peak mating period.

-These fireflies take one to two years to mature from larvae.
-In fact, they live as adults for only 21 days.
+These fireflies take one to two years to mature from larvae and live as adults for only 21 days.

 How does the lottery process work?